LuiseFreese/espc25-smart-support-agent/demos/05-triage-plugin/COPILOT-STUDIO-SETUP.md

-# Copilot Studio Setup Guide - Triage Plugin
+# Copilot Studio Setup Guide - Smart Support Assistant

-Complete guide for configuring the Triage Plugin in Microsoft Copilot Studio.
+Complete guide for configuring the Smart Support Assistant with RAG-powered answers and triage classification in Microsoft Copilot Studio.

 ---